fpjohnston/TECO-64/doc/errors.md

-### TECO-64 - Error Messages
+## TECO-64 - Error Messages

-If TECO encounters an erroneous command, it aborts execution of the command, prints an error message, ignores all following commands, resets its state, and prints its prompt to indicate that the user can enter new commands.
+If TECO is unable to execute a command, either because of a syntax, system, or other error, it aborts execution of the command, prints an error message, ignores all following commands, resets its state, and prints its prompt to indicate that the user can enter new commands.

 All error messages are of the form: